MrFantm/Cobalt/README.md

 -----------------------------------
 All you'll need to do is find your version in the [realease](https://github.com/MrCryptoFantom/Cobalt/releases) page.
 Download the zip folder that looks similar to: **"project-cobalt.v0.0.5.Stable.zip"**.
 Extract the .zip folder, and take your newly extracted folder to your "**Cobalt/builds**" file on your PC (ex C:/Cobalt/builds).

-I haven't finished project yet, I'm still polishing it up a bit more!
-I still have A LOT to do so don't judge this as the finished product just yet!

 # Current Features